betukay/js-quiz-game/README.md

 ## Usage

-The object of the game it to get a passing grade of at least 70%.
+The object of the game is to get a passing grade of at least 70%.

 <img src="icons/image2.png">